MrAmericanMike/svelte-template/README.md

 ### What's missing?

-Still haven't added scripts to build the Electron App and let it ready to distribute.
+* Still haven't added scripts to build the Electron App and let it ready to distribute.
 This could be done following [electron-builder](https://www.electron.build/) Documentation and OS Specific cases.
+* Needs optimized `script` to launch development in Electron at once.

 ### VSCODE Workspace Settings